changjongkim/sc_rebuttal/rebuttal_cascade.md

 # SC26 CASCADE — Rebuttal Draft v4

-> Rebuttal-first framing.
-Correct factual errors and defend the design.
-> Style: short paper-style sentences, paper vocabulary, no semicolons, no connecting dashes, no
-> double quotes.
-Pre-trim length.

----

 We thank the reviewers for the careful reading.
 We address each concern below.

 ## A. Baselines and the diskless-HPC gap (R2, R3, R4)